rorist/lpic/101/Debian_package.md

 apt-get update                  # Updates the list of available packages /var/lib/apt/lists/             # List of available packages

+apt-get upgrade                 # Install the newest versions of all packages currently installed on the system

 apt-get install vim-runtime     # Install package.
 Content vimtutor apt-get remove  vim-runtime     # Remove files of the package apt-get purge   vim-runtime     # Delete files and configuration files